openssl/technical-policies/policies/policy-change-process.md

 ----------

 Minor policy edits that do not change the existing meaning of the edited policies do not require this voting process.
+Typical examples of such edits are spelling, grammar, and formatting fixes.

 These edits are done via pull requests that are approved by two OTC members where neither of them is the author of the submission.
 The pull request should be labelled with the `minor edit` label.

 Approved submissions shall only be applied after a 24-hour delay from the approval.